-Today if you relay news to clients about your spa or massage practice, you can post something on Facebook or send out a Tweet and even get an instant response.
-Social media makes it possible to conveniently keep up an ongoing conversation with your clients.
-But before we had social media, the most effective way to get across a story about your spa or massage practice was to reach out reporters at daily and weekly newspapers or local radio and television broadcasters.
+Today if you relay the news to clients about your spa or massage practice, you can post something on Facebook or send out a Tweet and even get an instant response.
+Social media makes it possible to keep up an ongoing conversation with your clients conveniently.
+But before we had social media, the most effective way to get across a story about your spa or massage practice was to reach out to reporters at daily and weekly newspapers or local radio and television broadcasters.

 Make the Most of Local Publicity

 Here are four things to keep in mind as you launch your local publicity program:

 You’ll want to spend some time finding the right news media that cover your spa or massage practice.
 Search online for stories in local media about your market to get the names of reporters and broadcasters.
 Also, most news media websites list their staff, so you can try checking that way.
 If you still aren’t sure about the right reporter, call the newspaper or station to find out who covers your ‘market beat.’